hefanbo/U-Boot-for-QT210/README.md

 Board provider: [Qinyan Electronic, Shanghai, P.R.China](http://www.armzone.com)

 This is a private project by HE Fanbo.
+This project is still under developing and is NOT fully functional.

 Created: Nov.
 2012
 Updated: Dec.
 2012

 Features